 The paper is organized in five sections.
-The next section describes the mathematical structure, the assumptions and the integration of the three components of the model, followed by a section dealing with the optimization algorithm.
-In the fourth section, the application of the model to the Boeoticos Kephisos River basin are presented and the calibration procedure and the results are discussed.
-The final section summarizes the conclusions and provides some remarks on possible further research.
+Section 2 describes the mathematical structure, the assumptions and the integration of the three components of the model.
+Section 3 deals with the optimization algorithm.
+In Section 4 we present the application of the model to the Boeoticos Kephisos river basin and discuss the calibration procedure and the results.
+Finally, Section 5 summarizes the conclusions and provides some proposals for further research.